 In addition to winning the HEED Award, IU Bloomington has also earned Insight Into Diversity's highest distinction, the Diversity Champion.
 As one of 13 institutions to receive this honor, IU Bloomington is recognized for developing successful strategies and programs that serve as models of excellence for other institutions.

-"The true reward of our commitment to diversity and inclusion is a learning environment in which students, faculty and staff from all backgrounds can do their best work," said John Nieto-Phillips, IU associate vice president for the Office of the Vice President for Diversity, Equity and Multicultural Affairs, IU Bloomington vice provost for diversity and inclusion, and chief diversity officer.
+"The true reward of our commitment to diversity and inclusion is a learning environment in which students, faculty and staff from all backgrounds can do their best work," said John Nieto-Phillips, IU associate vice president for the Office of the Vice President for Diversity, Equity and Inclusion, IU Bloomington vice provost for diversity and inclusion, and chief diversity officer.
 "We are encouraged and honored that Insight Into Diversitymagazine chose to recognize us as a national frontrunner in carrying out this important goal."

 IU Bloomington's accomplishments, noted by the magazine, include evaluating new ways to engage with students, faculty and staff; using research to build diverse and inclusive environments on campus; improving recruitment and retainment of a diverse faculty; creating diversity plans for all 16 degree-granting colleges and schools on the Bloomington campus; and establishing a new framework of associate vice provosts to engage in diversity and inclusion work at all levels of the university.

 IUPUI has long been honored for its commitment to diversity.
 The campus is one of only nine universities in the country that have been recognized every year since the HEED award was established in 2012.